Sonia Antinori

+Sonia Antinori (23 April 1963 – 28 June 2026) was an Italian playwright, stage actress, theatre director and translator.

+Early life and education

-Sonia Antinori (born in Viareggio on 23 April 1963) is an Italian playwright, actress, theater director and translator.
-She has studied visual arts, theater and ballet, and graduated from the University of Florence.
-Since 1990, she has been working in Italy and in other countries abroad.
-Her plays have been presented at several festivals and theaters, broadcast and translated into, among others, German, English, French, Spanish, Polish, Bosnian, Turkish.
+Born in Viareggio, she studied visual arts, theatre and ballet, graduating from the University of Florence.
+From 1990 on, she worked in Italy and in other countries abroad.
+Her plays have been presented at several festivals and theaters, broadcast and translated into, among others, German, English, French, Spanish, Polish, Bosnian, and Turkish.

 Career

 In 1998 she took part in The Colours of the Chameleon, a residential project at the Traverse Theatre in Edinburgh with her one act play Black (directed by Nick Bone).
-In 1999 Sonia was invited by the International Playwriting Festival at the Warehouse in East Croydon, where Brennan Street directed her Castle of Mud.
+In 1999, she was invited by the International Playwriting Festival at the Warehouse in East Croydon, where Brennan Street directed her Castle of Mud.

-She was invited to take part in various international workshops and presentations (Kulturforum Graz 1996, Festival Theaterformen Braunschweig 2000, University of Mainz 2001).
+Antinori was also invited to take part in various international workshops and presentations (Kulturforum Graz 1996, Festival Theaterformen Braunschweig 2000, University of Mainz 2001).

-She has translated several plays from German and English into Italian (Arthur Schnitzler, Frank Wedekind, Ödön von Horváth, :de:Kerstin Specht, Werner Schwab, Thornton Wilder, Rona Munro, Georg Büchner, Matthieu Bertholet, Gareth Armstrong, Fritz Kater, Eugene O’Neill, Dylan Thomas, Dea Loher).
-In 2007 her Italian version of the play Volksvernichtung by Austrian playwright Werner Schwab has been awarded in Milan the :it:Premio Ubu, the most prestigious Italian Theatre Prize.
+She translated several plays from German and English into Italian (Arthur Schnitzler, Frank Wedekind, Ödön von Horváth, :de:Kerstin Specht, Werner Schwab, Thornton Wilder, Rona Munro, Georg Büchner, Matthieu Bertholet, Gareth Armstrong, Fritz Kater, Eugene O’Neill, Dylan Thomas, Dea Loher).
+In 2007 her Italian version of the play Volksvernichtung by Austrian playwright Werner Schwab was awarded in Milan the :it:Premio Ubu, the most prestigious Italian Theatre Prize.

-She has been teaching playwriting and acting at the Scuola Holden in Turin, at the University of Venice, the University of Urbino, the Scuola Teatri Possibili of Milan and the School of Teatro Stabile delle Marche, among many others.
-She also teaches in several workshops in Europe, South America and Africa.
+Antinori taught playwriting and acting at the Scuola Holden in Turin, at the University of Venice, the University of Urbino, and the Scuola Teatri Possibili of Milan and the School of Teatro Stabile delle Marche, among many others.
+She also taught in several workshops in Europe, South America and Africa.

-Since 2006 she has been developing in association with Malte on various projects and events mostly focused on site specific research in the Marche Region.
+From 2006 she was developing in association with Malte on various projects and events mostly focused on site specific research in the Marche Region.

+Antinori died on 28 June 2026, at the age of 63.